Falc00n007/MulticloudK8sclusters4Gitlab/README.md

 <p align="center">
 <img src="https://github.com/Falc00n007/MulticloudK8sclusters4Gitlab/blob/main/kubeconfigfrtsst1245.png">
-<h6 align="center" >In my specific situation, it is necessary to store the Kubeconfig files associated with my Kubernetes clusters in their corresponding groups.</h6>
 </p>
+* In my specific situation, it is necessary to store the Kubeconfig files associated with my Kubernetes clusters in their corresponding groups.

 #Continued!
 I am currently working on developing the documentation.
 It will take some time to complete.
 Please follow me for updates so that we can move forward together.
 Thank you.